Chart Color Schemes

 Tuross Head shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Tuross Head's educational qualifications trail regional benchmarks, with 22.4% of residents aged 15+ holding university degrees compared to NSW's 32.2%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.5%).
-Vocational credentials are also prominent, with 41.6% of residents aged 15+ holding them – advanced diplomas account for 12.1% and certificates for 29.5%.
+Tuross Head's educational qualifications trail regional benchmarks, with 22.4% of residents aged 15+ holding university degrees compared to the NSW average of 32.2%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are most common at 14.4%, followed by postgraduate qualifications (4.5%) and graduate diplomas (3.5%).
+Trade and technical skills are prominent, with 41.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.1% and certificates at 29.5%.

 School and university attendance encompasses 17.9% of the community, including 6.3% in primary education, 5.7% in secondary education, and 1.5% pursuing tertiary education.